georgescharlesbrain/georgescharlesbrain/README.md

 **`Digital Craftsman (Sui Move Developer / Web3 Analyst / Proprietary Crypto Market Maker)`**

-I'm a backend and web3 developer with a background as a data analytics engineer, MSc. degree in Mechanical Engineering, and knowledge in quantitative finance, data visualization, and Economics.
-I get inspired by hard problems that could have a substantial human impact once solved.
-I like designing and building financial products, optimizing systems, creating structure, and getting the details right.
-I have a never-ending thirst for learning new concepts, skills, and improving my mental models.
-I am documenting my learnings in my [public notes](https://notes.georgescharlesbrain.com).
+**Available to join a team as a Sui move and backend developer to build new web3 Dapps.**

-**Available to join a team with frontend and Sui devs to build new web3 Dapps.**
+I am a backend and web3 developer with a background in data analytics engineering, holding an MSc. degree in Mechanical Engineering.
+My expertise also extends to quantitative finance, data visualization, and Economics.
+I am passionate about tackling challenging problems that could make a significant human impact once solved.
+I enjoy developing financial products, optimizing systems, creating structure, and paying attention to details.
+I am constantly seeking to expand my knowledge by learning new concepts and skills and enhancing my mental models.
+I keep track of my learning progress by documenting it in my [public notes](https://notes.georgescharlesbrain.com).

 Feel free to reach out on: